fmohseni/CervicalCancerRiskFactors/Code/Exploratory_Data_Analysis.md

 ## The number of null values for each feature

+**The majority of the two features "STDs: Time since first diagnosis", and "STDs: Time since last diagnosis" are null values.
+Therefore, I will drop these two features.**

 ```Python
 null_count = df.isnull().sum()
 null_df = pd.DataFrame(null_count, columns=['Number of Null Values'])